pyhernvann/EcoDiet/README.md

 ```
 browseVignettes("EcoDiet")
 ```
 Then click on the HTML button next to the vignette you are interested in, like "1.
-Introduction - How to use EcoDiet (quick start)".
+Introduction - How to use EcoDiet".